colin6756/gwas-gene-discovery/README.md

 The **optional arguments** are:
 * logPthreshold: -log10(p-value of SNPs).
 It is used to extract SNPs strongly associated to phenotypes of interest as indicated by the association test of GWAS.
 The default value is 6 as per standard of majority of GWAS research papers.
 This needs to be provided as an integer.
 * Distance: The distance in base-pairs upstream and downstream from a SNP exceeding loPthreshold.
 All genes positioned within this genomic length are returned.
-1kbp is the default value and this means a SNP occurence is upstream, downstream or within gene or genes located in this 1kbp region.
+1kbp is the default value and this means a SNP occurence is upstream, downstream or within gene or genes located in 2kbp region window.
 This needs to be provided as an integer.

 If the User has either a standard or Easybuild terminal set up with requests installed, they can run the following commands.
 This will reproduce the directories: /MLM.blupWidth.GWAS.Results and /MLM.DTF.GWAS.Results which are example outputs produced with all optional parameters set to default for the 2 case study spreadsheets in repository.